autogluon/autogluon-rag/src/agrag/modules/generator/README.md

 ## Generator Module

-This module is responsible for generating responses based on a query and a given context using various models and libraries such as Huggingface, OpenAI, and AWS Bedrock.
+This module is responsible for generating responses based on a query and a given context using various models and libraries such as Huggingface, vLLM,  OpenAI (GPT), and AWS Bedrock.

+Refer to https://docs.aws.amazon.com/bedrock/latest/userguide/models-supported.html for supported models in Bedrock.

+Refer to https://docs.vllm.ai/en/latest/ for more information on vLLM usage.

+Refer to https://platform.openai.com/docs/models for supported models through the OpenAI API.

+Refer to https://huggingface.co/models for supported models through the HuggingFace API.

 Here are the configurable parameters for this module: